CLICK HERE for Facts About Cats

 Bears, seals, and dogs are closely related carnivores but are on a different branch of the evolutionary tree than cats and hyenas.

+Elk or wapiti are one of the largest species in the deer family.
+But moose are larger.
 The North American male moose can weigh more than 700 kilograms and stand up to 2.1 metres tall.
 Caribou are smaller, rarely exceed 300 k and 1.5 m at shoulder height.
 Unlike moose, both male and female caribou grow antlers.

 A zedonk is a cross between a donkey and a zebra.